 Affect, Knowledge and Embodiment

-A Critical Feminist Arts/Research Workshop Series (and zine!) brought to you by Dr Ashleigh Watson, Dr Laura Rodriguez Castro, and Samantha Trayhurn
+AKE is a critical feminist arts/research workshop series (and zine!) brought to you by Dr Ash Watson, Dr Laura Rodriguez Castro and Dr Samantha Trayhurn.

-In this workshop series, we explore ways of practically extending critical and feminist social research with art – specifically photography, sociological fiction and zine making.
-These arts practices are valuable for opening up how we critically explore, analyse, collaborate on, and share experiences and understandings of the social world.
+In this series, we explore ways of practically extending critical and feminist social research with art – specifically photography, sociological fiction and zine making.
+These arts practices are valuable for opening up how we critically explore, analyse, collaborate on, and share our experiences and understandings of the social world.